hackclub/hackclub/workshops/pcb_level_3/README.md

 ![](12.png)

 Now, log in to <https://jlcpcb.com>.
-Go to <https://cart.jlcpcb.com/quote> and upload `gerber.zip` into "add gerber file".
+Go to <https://cart.jlcpcb.com/quote> and upload `gerber.zip` into "Add Gerber file".

 You should see something like this:
 ![](13.png)